-External Structures:
+External structures:

-- Cannot have running water, electricity or a permanent base - Cannot be larger than 10'x12' (120 Square Feet)
+- cannot have running water, electricity or a permanent base - cannot be larger than 10'x12' (max.
+120 sq ft)

-In the event permission is granted for an external structure to be installed as part of the Community Garden program, the Halifax Regional Municipality is not responsible for, nor liable for, the design, installation, construction, maintenance or removal of external structures associated with Community Gardens.
-In addition, the garden group should be aware that loss of any type to the Participants, External Structure or its contents including but not limited to theft, fire, vandalism, spillage or damages of any kind (including personal injury) are the responsibility of the Garden Group.
-The City is not responsible for loss, damage, theft or vandalism of any structures or equipment.
+In the event permission is granted for an external structure to be installed as part of the Community Garden program, the Halifax Regional Municipality is not responsible for, nor liable for, the design, installation, construction, maintenance or removal of external structures associated with community gardens.
+In addition, the garden group should be aware that loss of any type to the participants, external structure or its contents including but not limited to theft, fire, vandalism, spillage or damages of any kind (including personal injury) are the responsibility of the garden group.
+The municipality is not responsible for loss, damage, theft or vandalism of any structures or equipment.